Raymond Radway

 Raymond Radway (born July 5, 1987) is an American former professional football wide receiver.
 He was a member of the Dallas Cowboys, Chicago Bears and St. Louis Rams of the National Football League, the Los Angeles KISS of the Arena Football League, and the Calgary Stampeders of the Canadian Football League.
 He played college football at Abilene Christian University.

 Early life

 Radway attended McKinney North High School, where he practiced football and track.
-He enrolled at Cloud County Community College.
-He was named All-American in the 200 and 400 metres.
+In 2006, he enrolled at Cloud County Community College in Concordia Kansas.
+There he was named an All-American in the 200 and 400 metres.

-He transferred to Abilene Christian University after his sophomore season on a track scholarship.
+In 2008 Radway transferred to Abilene Christian University after his sophomore season on a track scholarship.
 In track, he was a four-time NCAA Division II All-American.
-In 2008, he won the NCAA Division II outdoor championship in the 400 metres.
+That same year he won the NCAA Division II outdoor championship in the 400 metres.

 As a junior in 2009, he was a backup wide receiver, making 8 receptions for 196 yards, before breaking his hand late in the season.

 As a senior in 2010, he started all 12 games, ranking third on the team with 32 receptions for 438 yards and 5 touchdowns.
 He finished his college career with 40 receptions for 634 yards and 10 touchdowns.